jacobm3/terrafai/README.md

 🤖 GPT-4 Integration: Utilize the power of OpenAI's GPT-4 to manipulate your Terraform configurations.
 ⚙️ Automated Checks: Option to run 'terraform init' and 'terraform validate' before processing.
 🔄 Diff Output: Visualize changes before they're made.
 🛠️ Flexible Operations: Specify any bulk operations.
+Will be passed into prompt template.
 🚀 Dry Run Mode: Preview the changes without making actual API calls.

 All changes will be placed into a timestamped subdirectory of your current project.

+Many improvements to come!

 ## Prerequisites